 The conscious mind makes decisions based on our perceptions of what’s happening in our environment.
 And it tries to organize information in a linear way to help us make sense of things.
 This is what gives us a sense of control in life.
 This is the conscious mind’s primary concern – order and control.
 It accomplishes these things by using reason, and logic, and analysis - to make sense of things.

 The Subconscious Mind

-The Subconscious Mind operates below the surface of conscious awareness.
-And its primary concern is with our safety and security.
+The subconscious mind operates below the surface of conscious awareness.
+Its primary concern is with our safety and security.
 This is the Part of us that is responsible for all our feelings, and emotions, and memories.
 But, unlike the Conscious Mind, it is non-linear and non-rational.